jakeloud/jl/README.md

 # JakeLoud (project jl)

-Jakeloud is like a box of chocolates.
-You never know what you're gonna get.

-In essense it is a ci/cd tool with web ui.
+Jakeloud is a ci/cd tool with web ui.
-Intended use is with docker, however arbitrary build, run and clone commands should be supported in the near future*.
+Intended use is with docker/podman, however arbitrary run commands should be supported in the near future*.

 It is a poor mans Heroku, that can run on lowest end machines.

-*EDIT: why would you want unsandboxed environment?
-If you know how to implement docker alongside shell (no virtualization), message me or submit PR, I will merge it ASAP.
-I will buy you Macallan 12, if you merge in this feature.

 ![ui screenshot](./docs/screenshot.png)